 First-year pharmacy student Christy Varghese is part of Cedarville’s student chapter of the American Pharmacy Association.
 Varghese has taken a leading role in an initiative to educate the public about heart health.
 She responded when a shelter representative contacted her group about providing free screenings.

-About eight students will provide the free clinic on Wednesday.
+About eight students will be providing the free clinic on Wednesday.

 Varghese said they provided screenings and counseled about 25 people last month and she expects to serve about the same number of people next week.

 “They were very interested in what we were doing there.
 One of the volunteers told us ‘they’re going to remember you guys’ ...
 I think they really enjoyed having us there and appreciated the service,” she said.